The Boundaries of Force

 The stress test leaves the three-way principle standing but forces several refinements out of the fine print.

-The threat/offer baseline does real work: coercion requires a conditional proposal that makes refusal worse than the status quo, which is what separates the blackmailer from the boycotter.
-The harms that can be leveraged are broader than the physical — economic, reputational, and informational harms all count, a widening that what counts as harm develops in its own right.
-Credibility runs through foreseeability: a threat is credible when the target’s Credence in it is rationally high, whether or not the coercer could deliver.
-Consent must be informed, voluntary, and backed by meaningful alternatives — and where a monopoly controls an essential service, the standard tightens, because “you can always leave” is only true when there is somewhere to go.
-Consent given under duress or extreme asymmetry is no consent at all.
-Justified coercion must be proportional, minimal, and time-bounded.
-And guardianship is a carve-out, not a loophole: welfare-bounded, proportionate, and aimed at the ward’s own developing agency.
+The threat/offer baseline does real work: coercion requires a conditional proposal that makes refusal worse than an appropriate legitimate baseline, not merely worse than the instant before the proposal.
+That is what ordinarily separates the blackmailer from the boycotter, while leaving room to examine breached duties, fabricated accusations, monopoly control, and dependency.
+The setbacks that can be leveraged are broader than the physical — economic, reputational, and informational setbacks all count, a widening that what counts as harm develops in its own right.
+Credibility runs through warranted anticipation: a threat is credible when the target has good reason to expect the threatened setback, even if delivery later fails.
+Consent must be materially informed and voluntary — and where a monopoly controls an essential service, the standard tightens, because “you can always leave” is only true when there is somewhere to go.
+Duress can invalidate consent; asymmetry is evidence to examine rather than an automatic verdict.
+Justified coercion must be proportional, minimally harmful, and time-bounded.
+And guardianship is a fiduciary authority, not a loophole: welfare-bounded, proportionate, and aimed at the ward’s own developing agency.

 The Decision Test